Grate-Oracle-Lewot/GrateCrystal/README.md

 - "Link Voucher" for evolving Pokémon that evolve by trade
 - New held items that each completely prevent a specific status condition
 - X Sp.
 Defend, Dusk Ball, and Eviolite
-- A few more TMs
+- 60 TMs and 8 HMs
-- Itemfinder removed
+- Itemfinder removed (had to for space)
 - The Clear Bell now has the effect of Gen I's Poké Flute when used, waking up all sleeping Pokémon in battle (but it can't be used to wake up Snorlax in the field)

 ## Move tutors